 How To Use It:

 So what do you do with this magic elixir?
-Here are some of its best uses, inside and out:
+Here are some of its best uses to unleash the benefits of manuka honey, inside and out:

 1. Wound Healing